Brauer group of moduli of torsors under Bruhat-Tits group scheme $\mathcal{G}$ over a curve: Introduction

 \section{Introduction}

-Let $X$ be a smooth projective curve over $\CC$ of genus $g_X \geq 3$ and let $G$ be a semi-simple and simply connected group.
-Our interest in this paper is to compute the Brauer group of the moduli stack and space of torsors under a parahoric group scheme.
-Recall that the Brauer group for a space $Y$ is defined to be the group generated by $\Img(H^1(Y,\PGL_n) \ra H^2(Y, \GG_m))$ as $n$ varies in integers.
-For a stack $Y$ however we will work with the cohomological Brauer group defined as $H^2_{et}(Y,\GG_m)_{tor}$.
+Let $X$ be a smooth projective curve over $\CC$ and let $G$ be a semi-simple, simply-connected and almost simple group over $\CC$.
+Pappas and Rapoport have introduced in \cite{prq} a global Bruhat-Tits group scheme $\cG \ra X$.
+We will work with a slightly less general group scheme following Balaji and Seshadri \cite{bs}.
+Let $\cR$ denote a finite non-empty set of points on $X$.
+Let $X^\circ= X \setminus \cR$.
+For $x \in X$, let $\mathbb{D}_x=\Spec(\hat{\cO_x})$, let $K_x$ be the quotient field of $\hat{\cO_x}$ and let $\mathbb{D}^\circ_x=\Spec(K_x)$.
+In this paper, by a Bruhat-Tits group scheme $\cG \ra X$ we shall mean that $\cG$ restricted to ${X^\circ}$ is isomorphic to $ X^\circ \times G$, and for any closed point $x \in X$, $\cG$ restricted to $\mathbb{D}_x$ is a parahoric group scheme (cf \S \ref{gpsch}) such that the gluing functions take values in $Mor(\mathbb{D}^\circ_x,G)=G(K_x)$.
+Our interest in this paper is to compute the Brauer group of the moduli stack and that of the coarse moduli space of regularly stable torsors under a Bruhat-Tits group scheme $\cG \ra X$ (cf \S \ref{pt}).
+Recall that the Brauer group for a scheme $Y$ is defined to be the group of equivalence classes of Azumaya algebras with group operation induced by tensor product (cf \S \ref{bms}).
+For a stack $Y$ however, we will work with the cohomological Brauer group defined as the torsion subgroup of $H^2_{\acute{e}t}(Y,\GG_m)$.
+Let $\cM_X(\cG)$ denote the moduli stack of $\cG$-torsors on $X$.
+Our first main result computes the Brauer group of $\cM_X(\cG)$.

-Let $\cR \subset X$ be a finite set consisting of parabolic points.
-For $x \in \cR$, let $A_x$ denote the completion of the local ring $\cO_{X,x}$.
-Put $D_x=\Spec(A_x)$, and assume that for each $x \in \cR$, we are given parahoric group schemes $\cB_x \ra D_x$.
-In \cite[Section 5]{bs}, it is explained how one can construct a global group scheme $\cG$ over the projective curve $X$ so that

-Following Pappas and Rappoport \cite{pr}, we call $\cG$ parahoric Bruhat-Tits group scheme on $X$.
-We prove \begin{thm} Assume $G$ is semi-simple and simply connected.
-Then the Brauer group of the moduli stack $\cM_X(\cG)$ of $\cG$-torsors on $X$ is trivial. \end{thm} The proof is a generalization of the analogous statement in \cite[Biswas-Holla]{bh}.